michael067/centreon-mattermost/README.md

 ## Centreon Configuration

-The steps below are for a Nagios 4 server but should work with minimal modifications for compatible software:
+The steps below are for a Centreon 20.04 server but should work with minimal modifications for compatible software:

 1. Copy `mattermost.py` to `/usr/lib/centreon/plugins`.